JeanPierreSV/JeanPierreSV/README.md

 Is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ..
-- 👯 I’m looking to collaborate on ...

 - 🤔 I’m looking for help with ...
 - ⚡ Fun fact: ...